amaru-relay-bootstrap: the long-lived Antithesis relay entrypoint.

 Retargeting to another node release is an explicit project task.
 It is

-match what Amaru imports for that release.
+tools read and that Amaru imports has to match for that release.

-Ledger-State Projection
+Ledger-State Projection (standalone emitter)

 flowchart LR